MamaMagic Baby Expo Joburg

-Kerry McArthur has been in the education environment for more than 18 years.
+Kerry McArthur has been in the education environment for more than 19 years.
 Initially, she dealt with adults through product and service training, and then changed to working with children.
-She currently owns a school for babies to children in Grade 7, where she teaches the Grade 3’s.
-She is also a mom to three children aged 5, 10 and 15.
+She is also a mom to three children aged 6, 11 and 16.
 Being a mom and a teacher has given her the unique insight into what you can expect from children, and how different and special each child can be.

 Hugging and being connected with your baby through skin to skin